thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/cluster/docker-compose-setup.md

 ```
 {: .copy-code}

-To reload HAProxy's configuration without restarting the Docker container you can send the HUP signal to this process (PID 1):
+To reload HAProxy's configuration without restarting the Docker container, you can send the HUP signal to this process (PID 1):

 ```
 docker exec -it haproxy-certbot sh -c "kill -HUP 1"